Mrokus95/SchoolManagmentApp/README.md

 The StudentApp is a significant component of the application responsible for displaying events associated with a particular student or parent.

+- Event viewing:
-- Students can view events related to them, while parents are directed to their child's events or can choose from among them if the school has multiple students.
+Students can view events related to them, while parents are directed to their child's events or can choose from among them if the school has multiple students.
 Teachers can see all events they have added.

+- Details:
-- Each user has the ability to access event details by clicking on them and can navigate to the related lesson report view.
+Each user has the ability to access event details by clicking on them and can navigate to the related lesson report view.

+- Filtering:
-- Events can be filtered based on subject, event type, or by selecting a date range.
+Events can be filtered based on subject, event type, or by selecting a date range.

 #### Viewing events for student:
 ![Events_Student](https://github.com/Mrokus95/SchoolManagmentApp/assets/123180025/58bb1c31-dbf1-432f-866e-ab23989d4f2a)